 Over the last century, precipitation has increased by about an inch per decade when averaged out over land masses.
 It should be noted that this is only an average, and other areas such as the southwestern United States have experienced greatly reduced precipitation instead.
 It’s also important to realize that a great deal of this precipitation is not gradual, or what you might expect in a city like Seattle, Washington.
 Instead, the increased precipitation is more like a Hammerfall, occurring in a single massive event.
 Not only are these events becoming more impactful, but the number of them is increasing at an ever-faster rate.

 Over the past two decades, the number of tropical storms in the Atlantic Ocean has seemingly increased.
 Because the way we record these events has changed over time, there is a possibility that the number of storms has actually stayed the same.
 Either way, the scope of each storm is related to sea surface temperature.
 The greater the temperature, the more dangerous the storm is able to get.
 The two most recent Category V hurricanes, Harvey and Irma, and part of a growing body of evidence toward the disastrous effects of climate change as it relates to weather patterns across the world.
 They’re the new normal and not scary exceptions.
-If you don’t want to be affected by climate change, then you can go live in Phoenix, Arizona.
+If you don’t want to be affected by climate change, then you can go live in Greater Phoenix Area.

 Because these weather extremes regarding precipitation are becoming more common, so too are the consequences that join them.
 Flooding events are larger and more frequent than they once were.